WWitman/zettajs-tutorials/6-beaglebone/README.md

     }
     ```

-7. Implement the state machine transition methods.
-Now, we'll start using the BoneScript library to interact with the device.
+    e.
+Implement the state machine transition methods.
+Now, you will start using the BoneScript library to interact with the device.

     ```
      BeagleBoneLedDevice.prototype.turnOff = function(cb) {